Debugging SharedArrayBuffer Cross-Origin Errors

 Valid COOP/COEP Headers Baseline Zero (direct memory mapping)

-Missing/Invalid Headers +100–200% High (structured clone required)
+Missing/Invalid Headers +100–200% (clone required) High (structured clone per message)

 Step-by-Step Diagnostics & Memory Profiling